 Can You Grow Amaryllis Seeds?

-Growing amaryllis from seeds is absolutely possible, though time consuming.
+Growing amaryllis from seeds is absolutely possible, though time-consuming.
 Plant your seeds as soon as possible in well-draining soil or vermiculite under a very thin layer of soil or perlite.
 Water the seeds and keep them moist in partial shade until they sprout.
 Not all the seeds are likely to sprout, so don’t get discouraged.

 After germination, growing amaryllis from seeds is not difficult.
 Allow the sprouts to grow for a few weeks (they should look like grass) before transplanting them into larger individual pots.

 Feed them with an all-purpose fertilizer.
 Keep the plants in direct sun and treat them like any other amaryllis.
-In a few years’ time, you’ll be richly rewarded with a variety of blossom that may never have been seen before.
+In a few years’ time, you’ll be richly rewarded with a variety of blossoms that may never have been seen before.